yonatan-levin/retry/README.md

-# ScrapeMASTER
+# retry

-**ScrapeMASTER** (formerly Retry) is an advanced web scraping library built in Python, designed to make data extraction effortless and efficient.
+**retry** is an advanced web scraping library built in Python, designed to make data extraction effortless and efficient.
 It leverages asynchronous programming with `asyncio` and `aiohttp` for high-performance networking and integrates powerful Natural Language Processing (NLP) capabilities using `spaCy` and other NLP libraries.

 ## 🚀 What's New

 The library has been completely redesigned and improved with:

-- **New Name**: Renamed from "Retry" to "ScrapeMASTER" to avoid conflicts with the standard Python retry library
 - **Enhanced Architecture**: More modular and extensible design
 - **Improved Error Handling**: Comprehensive custom exceptions
 - **Advanced NLP Capabilities**: Dedicated modules for entity extraction, keyword extraction, sentiment analysis, and text summarization